kyverno/website/content/en/docs/Installation/_index.md

 ### High Availability

 The official Helm chart is the recommended method of installing Kyverno in a production-grade, highly-available fashion as it provides all the necessary Kubernetes resources and configurations to meet production needs.
-By setting `mode=ha`, the following will be automatically created and configured as part of the defaults.
+By setting `replicaCount=3`, the following will be automatically created and configured as part of the defaults.
 This is not an exhaustive list.
 For all of the default values, please see the Helm chart [README](https://github.com/kyverno/kyverno/tree/main/charts/kyverno) keeping in mind the release branch.
 You should carefully inspect all available chart values and their defaults to determine what overrides, if any, are necessary to meet the particular needs of your production environment.

 * Kyverno running with three replicas
 * PodDisruptionBudget